.

 The four configuration pages are:

-• Events– Dedicated I/O and encoder event configuration table.
+• Events – Dedicated I/O, fault, and warning configuration table.

 There are also two status pages: